 Time Session 8:30 - 8:45 am Day 3 Introduction A brief introduction by NSF Q&A - How did the discovery go?
 Surprises?
-8:45 - 11:00 am Team Presentations Teams present their business model canvas in three concurrent tracks.
-Each team is allotted 15 minutes total to include 10 minutes for presentation and 5 minutes for teaching team comments.
-11:00 - 12:00 Discussion: Customers Segments BMC-2 am Who's the customer?
+8:45 - 11:15 am Team updates Teams present their business model canvas in three concurrent tracks (breakout groups).
+Each team is allotted about 15 minutes for a critique of their customer discovery and business model canvas, specifically focused on Customer Segments and Value Propositions and Market Size.
+11:15 - 12:15 am Discussion: Customers Segments (BMC-2) & Value Propositions (BMC-1) Who's the customer?
 User?
 Payer?
-How are they different?
+How are these roles different?
+What does the ecosystem look like?
+Do these roles each have different Value Propositions?
 Why do they buy?
 How can you reach them?
+What is the customers' workflow?
 How is a business customer different from a consumer?
 What's a multi-sided market?
 What's segmentation?
 What's an archetype?
-12:00 - 1:00 pm Adobe Connect Training and Send off (Working Lunch) Receive your headset.
+12:15 - 1:15 pm Adobe Connect Training and Send off (Working Lunch) Receive your headset.
 Learn the expectations and protocol for the 5 online classes.
 Preflight and checkout of your computer and headset for use in remote lectures.
 Configuration support for hardware and software